ucsb-cs9/s25/_lab/lab07.md

 This file should test all of your classes using pytest.
 Think of various scenarios and edge cases when testing your code according to the given descriptions.
 You should test every class' method functionality.
 Even though Gradescope will not use this file when running automated tests (there are separate tests defined for this), it is important to provide this file with various test cases (testing is important!!).

-Of course, feel free to reach out / post questions on Piazza as they come up!
+Of course, feel free to reach out and/or post questions on the forum as they come up!

 # Submission